AnthonyCuog/iNaturalistMarineNicheModeling/README.md

 Message me if you need help implementing the work flow locally, and we hope you find our research valuable.

+If you use this code, we would appreciate a citation for the associated manuscript: TBD

 Colin A